2031 Lowery Road, Morganton, GA 30560

 3; background check includes Criminal Background, Social Security Number Verification, Motor Vehicle Check and Sex Offender Registry

-● Gain knowledge and educational experience in general construction and project management and administration
+- Gain knowledge and educational experience in chimpanzee behavior and natural history

-● Attend and participate in various sanctuary committee meetings
+- Attend and participate in various sanctuary committees

-● Orientation will be scheduled the first day of the internship and includes the following: history and tour of Project Chimps, description of rules, safety protocols, and chimpanzee safety procedures.
+- Orientation will be scheduled the first day of the internship and includes the following: history and tour of Project Chimps, description of rules, safety protocols, chimpanzee behavior, and chimpanzee care protocols.
 Intern should attend the orientation wearing closed, rubber-soled shoes.

-● Attend weekly meetings with supervisor and/or mentor
+- Attend weekly meetings with supervisor and mentor

 (physical, mental, emotional)

-● Physical difficulty is level 4; Essential physical requirements include: able to stand, walk, run in the face of danger; able to climb stairs; 20/20 binocular vision and peripheral vision with or without corrective lenses; able to hear with or without hearing aids; able to speak with or without assistive devices; able to use arms (upper limbs) with a full range of overhead motion; able to use hands and fingers; able to bend and squat; and able to lift up to 50 lbs.
-(22.7 kg) without assistance
+- Physical difficulty is level 4; The following physical requirements are considered to be essential for this position: the ability to stand, walk, run in the face of danger, and climb stairs, 20/20 binocular vision and peripheral vision with or without corrective lenses, the ability to hear with or without hearing aids, the ability to speak with or without assistive devices, the ability to use arms (upper limbs) with a full range of overhead motion, the ability to use hands and fingers, the ability to bend and squat, and the ability to lift up to 50 lbs.
+(22.7 kg) without assistance.

 Expected Environmental Conditions